 Conclusion

-Many development teams that use Git frequently make use of both Git branches and Git tags.
-Branches allow you to code features or fix bugs without impacting the main code branch, whereas tags are essential for marking a point in time in your code, such as a new release of your application.
+Many development teams that use Git frequently use both Git branches and Git tags.
+Branches allow you to code features or fix bugs without impacting the main code branch.
+Tags are essential for marking a point in time in your code, such as a new release of your application.

 Branches and tags work together to optimize your workflow.
 With CircleCI, they can also add flexibility and functionality to your CI/CD process.
 You can use them to orchestrate and streamline builds, tests, and deployments and to monitor the performance of high priority builds.